 D2.
 Label Native Advertising

-b.
-Native advertising should include a prominent statement or “What’s This?” rollover at the top of the advertising unit explaining that the content has been created by a marketer and that the marketer has paid for its publication.
+- Native advertising that has the appearance of a news article or feature story should include a prominent statement or “What’s This?” rollover or link at the top of the advertising unit explaining that the content has been created by a marketer and that the marketer has paid for its publication.

 D3.
 Differentiate Sponsored Microsites From Edit Sites

-For further information about standards and practices in digital media, editors and publishers may wish to consult: Editorial Guidelines for Bing Ads, Publishing on Google Play, Consumer Best Practices of the Mobile Media Association and Social Media Guidelines for AP Employees as well as .com Disclosures: How to Make Effective Disclosures in Digital Advertising, published by the FTC.
+For further information about standards and practices in digital media, editors and publishers may wish to consult: Editorial Guidelines for Bing Ads, Publishing on Google Play, Consumer Best Practices of the Mobile Media Association and Social Media Guidelines for AP Employees.